ktwhitehead/blueprint-frontend/README.md

   - Completing a screener is awkward, should go back to the 'Select a screener' view.
   - I'd personally prefer the ability to see my selected answer and click a "Next" button to move on to the next question.
+  - The screener selection screen feels awkward and could use better styling.
+  - Shell/Skeleton loading.

 - Package analysis